saksham1304/Number-Plate-detection-/README.md

 # Number-Plate-detection-
-Number plate decttion using easyocr and opencv
+Number plate detection using easyocr and opencv